Friday, August 8, 2008

 B&B in Ede Holland

-This house was on the front lines in WW2
+This house was on the front lines during WW2

 B&B cat who liked to join us for breakfast.